 Are you interested in taking a graduate course but aren't a student at the University of Minnesota?
 Visit OneStop Student Services to learn more about how to register.

 Our curriculum is structured to support you as you grow as an academic, researcher, and clinician.
-You'll build your expertise, explore your interests, and complete courses and APA-accredited clinical training through the University of Minnesota Department of Psychology.
+You'll build your expertise, explore your interests, and complete courses and APA-accredited clinical training through the Department of Psychology.

 Take advanced developmental psychology courses and begin taking clinical training courses.
-Continue to deepen your research interests and learn how to effectively disseminate research information by presenting your findings to the ICD community.
+Continue to deepen your research interests and learn how to effectively disseminate research information by presenting your first-year research project to the ICD community.

 Hone your teaching skills by developing and teaching your own section of Introduction to Child Development.
-Continue working in partnership with one or more faculty members to define your research expertise and prepare your prelim and final dissertation defense.
+Continue working with faculty members to define your research expertise and prepare your prelim and final dissertation defense.
 Begin completing clinical practicum hours to prepare you for your internship.

 Complete your one-year, full-time APA-approved clinical internship.